 On hand to help mark the half-century mark were more than 130 guests including 26 past presidents of the NWSBA!

-John O’Brien, formerly an NWSBA board member and currently president of the Illinois State Bar Association was Master of Ceremonies for the evening, held at Rolling Green Country Club in Arlington Heights.
+John O’Brien, formerly an NWSBA board member and past president of the Illinois State Bar Association, was Master of Ceremonies for the evening.
+The event was held at Rolling Green Country Club in Arlington Heights.

 PRESIDENT'S AWARD FOR DISTINGUISHED PUBLIC SERVICE